buhrmi/gladiators/README.md

 The Gladiators 2 community leader went on to rename the project Arenakampf and also gave it a new design: [Redesign and rename into arenakampf.de](https://web.archive.org/web/20150927070655/http://arenakampf.de/).
 The game managed to stay active until 2018, when it finally shut down.

 Arena Wars is an attempt to capture all the good ideas and memories of the game and its past, make them come alive again with a modern codebase, and to maybe even reconnect with old players.
-If you are an old player and have been waiting for a "new gladi", please hop in to the [Discord channel](https://discord.gg/S4wb8V3GrP) and say hi.
+If you are an old player and have been waiting for a "new gladi", feel free to hop in to the [Discord channel](https://discord.gg/S4wb8V3GrP) and say hi.

 ## Features